CatWithFourEyes/CDDA---bigLITTLE-guns/README.md

 HK MP5/10 and MP5/40 (most likely based on MP5A5 variant, with retractable buttstock and 3-round burst trigger group)

-B&T Station SIX-9 and Station SIX-45
+B&T Station SIX-9 and Station SIX-45 (also subsonic 9x19 and .45 ACP)

 Defenzia D-09